+I request that the following date(s) be approved as Personal/Discretionary Leave

+(Discretionary use of state personal leave shall not exceed five consecutive workdays.
+Absences in excess of 5 days will be docked at the employee's daily rate.)

+DATE(S) REQUESTING:

+Employee Name (Please Print)

+Campus

-I request that the following date(s) be approved as Personal/Discretionary Leave (Discretionary use of state personal leave shall not exceed five consecutive workdays.)
-DATE(S) REQUESTING: Employee Name (Please Print) Employee TEAMS ID ☐ I can verify that I have the leave days available for this request Employee Signature Principal/Supervisor Approved Pending Days Available ☐ Not Approved Date Chief of Staff Approved Pending Days Available ☐ Not Approved Date
+I can verify that I have the leave days available for this request

+Employee Signature

+Principal/Supervisor

+□

+Approved Up to 5 Days Pending Days Available

+□

+Not Approved

+Date

+□

+Approved Up to 5 days Pending Days Available

+□

+Not Approved

+Chief of Staff

+□

+Approved Up to 5 days Pending Days Available

+□

+Not Approved
-(parent/guardian name) give the following employee permission to

-communicate via text or other electronic means with my student(s) due to the fact that the employee has a social or family relationship with my student.
-I understand the employee is not subject to the provisions set forth in the Use of

-Electronic Media with Students protocol.
+I (parent/guardian name) give the following employee permission to communicate via text or other electronic means with my student(s) due to the fact that the employee has a social or family relationship with my student.
+I understand the employee is not subject to the provisions set forth in the Use of Electronic Media with Students protocol.

 Name of Employee Building

 Name of Student Campus

 Name of Student Campus

 Name of Student Campus

-The employee and the student have a social relation I understand that the employee's communication the Use of Electronic Media with Students Protocol ationship outside of school; ons with the student are excepted from district regulation; and the communications between the employee and the student.

-Parent Signature Date